scarf-sh/docs/docs/distribute-with-scarf.md

 user registration and payments so you are now fully ready to start making money from your package.
 Stripe will send your payouts daily to your connected bank account.
-(NOTE: your very first payout will go through 7 days after your account is opened, so be patiend for your first payout.)
+(NOTE: your very first payout will go through 7 days after your account is opened, so be patient for your first payout.)

 ## Keeping Scarf up to date